wesleybeckner/data_science_foundations/docs/solutions/SOLN_S1_Regression_and_Analysis.md

 **Housing Prices Example**

 We can imagine this scenario with housing prices.
 Envision a **_mixed_** dataset of **_continuous_** and **_discrete_** independent variables.
 Some features could be continuous, floating point values like location ranking and housing condition.
-Others could be discrete like the number of rooms or bathrooms.
+Others could be descrete like the number of rooms or bathrooms.
 We could take these features and use them to predict a house value.
 This would be a **_regression_** model.

 <p align=center>
 <img src="https://raw.githubusercontent.com/wesleybeckner/technology_explorers/main/assets/machine_learning/ML3.png" width=1000px></img>